jrop/jq.nvim/README.md

 results buffer.

 You can also provide a filename to the `:JqPlayground` command.
-This is useful if the JSON file is very large and slows Neovim down.
+This is useful if the JSON file is very large and slows Neovim down:

 ```
 :JqPlayground sample.json